 1. What kind of phone do you have?

-Not every bring your own device program is compatible with every electronic device.
+Not every carrier is compatible with every electronic device.
 Be sure to check the compatibility of your smartphone and tablet, as well as the BYOD policy, with a provider before you purchase a service plan.
 If you don't review the BYOD policy, you may be stuck simply buying a compatible phone.
 For example, some providers will accept the Samsung Galaxy Note 5, whereas others will refuse it.

 2. What type of SIM card do you need?